 Three outstanding musicians of their generation form this fine chamber ensemble: Matthew Featherstone is the principal flute of the BBC National Orchestra of Wales, and has appeared as guest principal with orchestras such as Britten Sinfonia, Academy of St Martin in the Fields, & the BBC Symphony Orchestra.
 He won the Royal Overseas League Wind Prize in 2012.
 Violist Rosalind Ventris has performed with Mitsuko Uchida at Marlboro Festival, Tabea Zimmermann at the Wigmore Hall, & Gerhard Schultz at the Salzburg Festival.
-She won five prizes including Yuri Bashmet’s President’s Prize at the 2013 Lionel Tertis International Viola Competition.
-Anneke Hodnett performs as a soloist and regularly with orchestras including the London Symphony Orchestra, BBC Symphony Orchestra & the Arctic Philharmonic in Norway, where she has appeared as guest principal.
+She won five prizes including Yuri Bashmet’s President’s Prize at the 2013 Lionel Tertis International Viola Competition and is a member of the Albion String Quartet.
+Anneke Hodnett pursues a busy career as a chamber and orchestral musician, playing as guest principal with orchestras including the BBC Symphony Orchestra, Britten Sinfonia, City of London Sinfonia and the RTE National Symphony Orchestra

 Trio Anima has a strong commitment to expanding the repertoire for their ensemble, premiering works by composers such as Francisco Coll and Sasha Siem.
 The trio’s interest in contemporary music was reflected in a recital at St. Martin-in-the-Fields for their New Music Series, and performances at the Royal Opera House as part of the innovative “Operashots” series.
 They performed Sofia Gubaidulina's Garten Von Freuden Und Traurigkeiten, in the BBC Composers Festival: the composer was present at this concert and hailed the performance as "marvelous!"
-Currently, the trio are commissioning Scottish composer Rory Boyle to write them a new work.
-Following a 2008 residency at Aldebugh Music with Dr. David Dolan, the trio also continues to work on classical improvisation, often including improvised pieces in their concerts.
+The trio are currently commissioning Scottish composer Rory Boyle to write them a new work.